Grace (Stargate SG-1): Reception

+Broadcast and ratings

 "Grace" was first broadcast on January 6, 2004 on Sky One in the United Kingdom.
 It was then shown for the first time in the United States on January 16, 2004 on Sci Fi, earning a Nielsen rating of 1.8.
 This was down on the channel's record breaking 2.2 household rating for the previous week's episode "Evolution", but remained above the season average of 1.7.
 In Canada the episode was first shown on December 2, 2004 on SPACE.
 The episode was first syndicated in the United States during the week of January 17, 2005 and achieved a 2.5 household rating, equating to approximately 2.7 million viewers which made it the most watched episode of season seven to-date.